The more time spent without in-house legal software, the greater the cost

 Here are a few stakeholders we think you should consider:

 The good news is that many legal tech SaaS vendors have low IT requirements, so you can counter any internal pushback by supplying the IT team with a clear picture of their involvement (or lack thereof).
 However, you may require sign-off on a security plan, or IT support with implementation and integrations.
-That’s why it’s best to know what this team will require from you and your new legal tech vendor up front.
+Here's an example of information you can share with your IT team; partnering with them early and gathering the detail they will need ensures a smooth buying process and better implementation.

 Getting support from leadership is essential, especially if you do not have budget, as the CFO or similar stakeholders are not likely to allocate technology budget without realizing its importance for legal innovation.
 Which means it is up to legal to advocate for it.
 And even if you do have budget allocation for legal tech, it’s a good idea to engage with leadership for their buy-in - this supports a successful rollout across the business.